Dannavv/Summer-Analytics-2025-IITG/README.md

 This is repository for all the assignments that I have solve during the summer Analytics 2025 by IIT Guwahati

 ## Week 1 Assignment
-this assignment covers the basic of pandas, seaborn and statistics on car data set (which is also included in repo).
+This assignment covers the basic of pandas, seaborn and statistics on car data set (which is also included in repo).